What Is Knowledge Management? A Complete Guide

 The purpose of knowledge management is to systematically handle and utilize the knowledge within an organization to enhance its efficiency, productivity, and overall performance.
 By implementing KM, organizations aim to:

-- Facilitate decision-making: KM provides a structured approach to capturing and organizing valuable information, ensuring employees access the right knowledge at the right time.
+- Facilitate decision-making: KM provides a structured approach to capturing and organizing valuable information, ensuring employees have access to the right knowledge at the right time.

 - Improve efficiency: A robust knowledge management system centralizes and standardizes knowledge to reduce redundancies and streamline processes.
 Employees spend less time searching for information and more time executing tasks effectively.